Skip to main content

 • “Decisions about which upgrades to pursue first can meaningfully alter pacing, encouraging experimentation and replayability.”

-• “Good game, needs a few changes: first, add a prestige research after you win for more replayability; second, consider adding modifiers that progressively increase difficulty but offer better rewards, as the current ascension downsides are a poor way to add challenge.”
+• “Good game, needs a few changes: first, add a prestige research after you win for more replayability; second, consider adding modifiers that progressively get harder and offer more prestige points when beaten, as the current ascension difficulties feel like a bad way to increase challenge.
+This approach would improve difficulty and reward.”

-• “But if every run feels like a chore or not distinct enough, it diminishes the replay value significantly.”
+• “But if every run feels like a chore or not distinct enough, it undermines the replay value.”

 • “Decent game with limited replayability.”